-- A. The employee or student will submit a notification of the intent to use a service animal to Meridian Technology Center's Executive Director of Career Planning and Career Development The notification will identify whether the service animal is required because of the person's disability, and, if so, identify and describe the manner in which the service animal will meet the individual's particular need(s). - B. Notifications for the use of service animals on Meridian's property will, whenever possible, be made at least one week prior to the proposed use of the service animal. - C. As part of Meridian's consideration of the use of a service animal, Meridian may require certification of proper vaccinations verified by a veterinarian. - D. Meridian's review of use of a service animal may include consideration of a student's IEP or Section 504 records.
-Meridian may also request a meeting with the employee or student. - E. The use of a service animal on Meridian property may be subject to a plan that introduces the service animal to the school environment, any appropriate training for staff and students regarding interaction with the service animal, and other activities or conditions deemed necessary by Meridian.
-Meridian's approval of the use of a service animal on Meridian property is subject to periodic review, revision, or revocation by Meridian administration. - F. Service animals will wear proper identification and will always be on a leash or other form of restraint mechanism.
-It is the responsibility of the employee or student who uses a service animal pursuant to this policy to serve as the handler or arrange for a third-party handler to provide proper handling of the service animal.
-Any cost incurred to handle the service animal will be the responsibility of the employee or student who uses the service animal. - G. Service animals will be allowed in Meridian vehicles when: - The inclusion of the service animal is documented as required on Meridian Technology Center transportation forms; and - The service animal is under the control of the handler at all times, including entering and exiting the vehicle. - H. The responsibility for the care and supervision of the service animal rests solely on the employee or student.
-Meridian is not responsible for providing any staff member to walk the service animal or provide any other care or assistance to the animal.
-Issues related to the care and supervision of service animals will be addressed on a case-by-case basis in the discretion of the building administrator.
+A. The employee or student will submit a notification of the intent to use a service animal to Meridian Technology Center's Executive Director of Career Planning and Career Development The notification will identify whether the service animal is required because of the person's disability, and, if so, identify and describe the manner in which the service animal will meet the individual's particular need(s).

+B. Notifications for the use of service animals on Meridian's property by an employee or student will, whenever possible, be made at least one week prior to the proposed use of the service animal.

+C. As part of Meridian's consideration of the use of a service animal, Meridian may require certification of proper vaccinations verified by a veterinarian.

+D. Meridian's review of use of a service animal may include consideration of a student's IEP or Section 504 records.
+Meridian may also request a meeting with the employee or student.
+E. The use of a service animal on Meridian property may be subject to a plan that introduces the service animal to the school environment, any appropriate training for staff and students regarding interaction with the service animal, and other activities or conditions deemed necessary by Meridian.
+Meridian's approval of the use of a service animal on Meridian property is subject to periodic review, revision, or revocation by Meridian administration.

-- Pursuant to federal law, Meridian Technology Center retains discretion to exclude or remove a service animal from its property and transportation if: - 1.
-The service animal is out of control and/or the service animal's handler does not effectively control the service animal's behavior - 2.
-The service animal is not housebroken - 3.
-The service animal poses a direct threat to the health or safety of others that cannot be eliminated by reasonable modifications - 4.
-Permitting the service animal would fundamentally alter the nature of the service, program, or activity
+F. It is the responsibility of the employee or student who uses a service animal pursuant to this policy to serve as the handler or arrange for a third-party handler to provide proper handling of the service animal.
+Any cost incurred to handle the service animal will be the responsibility of the employee or student who uses the service animal.

+G. Service animals will be allowed in Meridian vehicles when:

+- 1. The inclusion of the service animal is documented as required on Meridian Technology Center transportation forms; and - 2.
+The service animal is under the control of the handler at all times, including entering and exiting the vehicle.